MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 - *Identify business impact*: Begin by evaluating the significance of each flow in your workload.
 Consider alignment with business goals, user impact, and the consequences of poor performance.
 For example, a free tier might receive more traffic than a paid tier, but the paid tier might be more critical to your business objectives.

+    Additionally, consider the performance impacts of a flow across one or more business processes.
+Some business processes may be supported by multiple flows, but it's likely that one flow carries the weight of performance.
+You want to identify these types of flows.
+Conversely, a single flow might underpin several processes.
+In such cases, the performance of this flow directly influences the efficacy of all related processes, and it's likely a critical flow."

 - *Analyze performance data*: Analyze the performance metrics associated with each flow.
 Look for patterns, anomalies, or standout metrics that can provide insights into the flow's efficiency and importance.
 For example, system flows with significant usage is likely an important flow.

 - *Assign criticality rating*: Based on the business impact and performance indicators, you should prioritize the flows.
 Use criticality ratings of "High", "Medium", and "Low".
 Flows with a significant business impact or high performance demand should receive a "High" criticality rating.
 These flows are your critical flows.
 Focus on flows with high user traffic or have a direct effect on revenue generation.
 The following table provides characteristics of critical ("High") and noncritical flows ("Medium" to "Low").